progit/progit/de/02-git-basics/01-chapter2.markdown

 If you’re using Windows with Git Bash, which is the default when installing Git on Windows with msysGit, auto-completion should be preconfigured.

-Auf Windows Systemen sollte die Autovervollständigung bereits konfiguriert sein: Git Bash ist standardmäßig installiert, wenn du msysGit verwendest.
+Auf Windows Systemen sollte die Autovervollständigung bereits aktiv sein, wenn du die Git Bash aus dem msysGit Paket verwendest.

 Press the Tab key when you’re writing a Git command, and it should return a set of suggestions for you to pick from:

-Während du einen Git Befehl tippst, kannst du jetzt die Tab Taste drücken und wirst dann eine Auswahl von Vorschlägen erhalten, aus denen du auswählen kannst:
+Während du einen Git Befehl eintippst, kannst du die Tab Taste drücken und du erhälst eine Auswahl von Vorschlägen, aus denen du auswählen kannst:

 	$ git co<tab><tab>
 	commit config